 Whatever route they choose to take, once a nurse candidate’s education is complete they must also get licensed.
-Nurse candidates will have need to have completed their education and received their diploma as well as have completed their clinical rotations.
+Nurse candidates will need to have completed their education and received their diploma as well as have completed their clinical rotations.
 A license is then acquired by taking and successfully passing the NCLEX.
-This is a standardized national test for nursing, but will grant a license to practice only in the state in which it is taken.
+This is a standardized national test for nursing but will grant a license to practice only in the state in which it is taken.

 Working as a registered nurse is not an absolute requirement for becoming a nurse practitioner, but it is the path most commonly taken as continuing education from that point will require another two to four years and a registered nurse can obtain employment at a good salary (the national median is currently well over $60,000 per year) while finishing the remainder of their education and training.

-After completing their initial degree, it’s time to start thinking about the next step – obtaining a masters degree.
-Candidates that have already obtained a BSN are already set to enroll in a masters program, but will need to take the Graduate Record Exam as part of their application to graduate school.
+After completing their initial degree, it’s time to start thinking about the next step – obtaining a master’s degree.
+Candidates that have already obtained a BSN are already set to enroll in a master’s program but will need to take the Graduate Record Exam as part of their application to graduate school.

-Students will also branch out into an area of specialty during this training such as pediatrics, oncology, acute care or family practice.
-A residency program for a year is also an option at the end of this training, but is generally not mandatory to obtain the degree or licensing.
+Students will also branch out into an area of specialty during this training such as pediatrics, oncology, acute care, or family practice.
+A residency program for a year is also an option at the end of this training but is generally not mandatory to obtain the degree or license.

 As with working as a registered nurse, licensing is mandatory to become a nurse practitioner after formal education is completed.
 Nurse practitioners do not have a national standardized test, however.
 The testing requirements vary by state.
 Candidates for nurse practitioner licensing will have to check with the State Board of Nursing in their state of residence to find out what the test consists of and what the exact prerequisites are.

 The rewards are great for those who are suited for it and can stick out all of the classroom time, however; nurse practitioners currently average a salary of $91,450 per year in the United States, and those that train in specialties that are in high demand average over $100,000 annually.
-Job prospects for nurses in general are also some of the best of any career field, with demand expected to rise up to 26% in the next eight years.
+Job prospects for nurses, in general, are also some of the best of any career field, with demand expected to rise up to 26% in the next eight years.